 5) Service delivery continuing service delivery is continuing and the charging session is continuing between the NF (CTF) and the CHF.

 For the new immediate report chargeable events for which, when occurring and there is usage, charging data generated by the NF consumer and sent to the CHF in a Charging Data Request message.
 Zero usage may be reported.

-Figure 5.1.5.x-1: Message flow for new immediate triggers
+Figure 5.1.5.1-3: Message flow for new immediate triggers

 1) Service delivery ongoing: there is a connection setup for service delivery and a charging session is established between the NF (CTF) and the CHF.